Security-Onion-Solutions/securityonion-docs/idh.rst

 Intrusion Detection Honeypot
 ============================

-The Intrusion Detection Honeypot node allows you to build a node that mimics services.
-Connections to these services automatically generate alerts.
+Security Onion includes an Intrusion Detection Honeypot (IDH) node option.
+This allows you to build a node that mimics common services such as HTTP, FTP, and SSH.
+Any interaction with these fake services will automatically result in an alert.

 From the book, *Intrusion Detection Honeypots* (Sanders, C):